Being able to face adversity and emerge more resilient is something we all can learn to do. Children too!

 Take advantage of your difficult moments to help children learn how to navigate big feelings.
 When traffic is making you late, and you want to rage, breathe.
 Tell your child what you are doing and why.
 "This traffic has me so mad; I'm going to take some deep breaths to help me calm down."
 When you don't get the promotion, talk about it.
 "I was hoping to work in that different position, but I can work towards the next opportunity.
 I'm going to feel sad for a while, though, and that's okay."
 In the words of Susan Stiffelman, psychotherapist and author, "Let your kids see you struggle, how you handle it, how you get through it, how you rest, or how you ask for help."

-Our popular Circle of Control poster can help your children overcome disappointments and frustrations and focus on the problem-solving instead.
-It helps children understand putting their energy into things they can control will help them arrive at solutions more effectively.
+Our popular Circle of Control (available in our Growth Mindset Printables Kit, part of our Best Sellers Bundle PDF) helps children understand that putting their energy into things they can control will help them arrive at solutions more effectively.

 Find moments to talk with your children about how you are feeling and how you will address it.
 For example, "I am unable to solve this problem.
 I think I will take a 10-minute break to clear my head, and then start fresh".
 Show children how to sequence the emotional regulation steps to ensure they embrace the emotion, label it, and move forward appropriately.
 Co-regulation models appropriate identification and response to emotions while helping to maintain balance for your mental wellness.